 As interpreting a(t) as the orientation of individuals relative to the average direction of the group after departure would not make much sense, we must assume that the reference direction for the 'decision parameter' is different for each individual.
 Is a(t) the heading of each individual relative to the final destination heading of the same individual?
 This would explain the graphs and the calculations, but I wonder if it would have any biological meaning: it would be similarly high around departure for a group moving in a consensus direction and for a group which is splitting.

 No it is a group-level measure, not a single individual.
-I hope the above comment and reworking in the text has made this clearer.
+We hope the above comment and reworking in the text has made this clearer.
 It is surprising (figure 2) that speed and 'decision parameter' increase sharply reaching a plateau already 50 seconds before departure!
 Shouldn't speed increase around the time of departure?
 I could not find an explanation for this really strange phenomenon in the text.
 If 50 seconds before departure they are moving (speed has increased) and they are all oriented towards their final movement direction (decision parameter approaching 1), in what sense they have not departed yet?

 In fact I believe they have (departed).
 I have changed the wording of “pre-departure” to “departure phase” and subsequent period to “travelling phase”.
 In reference to the sharp increase, this phenomenon is more a result of combining data from 21 decisions, and is not obvious in the individual group trajectories of single decisions.